tamberg/library/README.md

 ### Remind a late user
 - Tag request issue with `late`.

-### Remind an overdue user
-- Tag request issue with `overdue`.

 ### Add an item
-- Add an item file to a topic directory.
+- Add an item (file) to a topic (directory).
-- Add the item to redirecting entries.
+- Add the item to redirecting entries (files).
-- Create check/borrow links by hand.
+- Create [pre-populated links](https://stackoverflow.com/questions/34146618/pre-populate-the-github-new-issue-form-using-the-querystring) to check/borrow.

 ### Automation
 - CLI python script to create links?